library-data-platform/ldlite/README.md

 * Server mode uses a persistent postgres server and managed cron server to download large amounts of data for analytic processing and reporting.
 * Ad-hoc mode uses a local DuckDB database to enable downloading small amounts of data and querying using sql.

+Check out the [migration guide](./MIGRATING.md) for more information about major version upgrades.

 ### Usage with a persistent postgres server

 See the [Five Colleges Setup](https://github.com/Five-Colleges-Incorporated/ldlite-scripts) for an example of automating overnight data loads.